CodeCraftersgcuf/EarlybazeAdmin/README.md

 ### Admin Dashboard
 1. Log in with your admin credentials.
 2. Navigate through the dashboard to manage users, monitor transactions, and view reports.

-### Web App
-1. Create an account or log in.
+3. Create an account or log in.
-2. Add cryptocurrencies to your portfolio.
+4. Add cryptocurrencies to your portfolio.
-3. View market trends and execute secure transactions.
+5. View market trends and execute secure transactions.

 ---